-In contrast, we are seeking fairness properties that apply to arbitrarily defined groups of all possible sizes. {In our proposed axiom, these groups are \emph{endogenously} determined from data points; in some real-world settings, this is a legal requirement since it can be forbidden by law to have decision-making processes use certain attributes as inputs}. {Some recent papers also use randomization to achieve probabilistic fairness objectives~\citep{BCD+20a,EBT+20a}.
-We do not explore randomization since our proposed axiom is defined on the (ex-post) clustering outcome and can be achieved via deterministic algorithms.}
+In contrast, we are seeking fairness properties that apply to arbitrarily defined groups of all possible sizes. {In our proposed axiom, these groups are \emph{endogenously} determined from data points; in some real-world settings, this is a legal requirement since it can be forbidden by law to have decision-making processes use certain attributes as inputs}.
+Clustering can also be viewed as a facility location problem~\citep{FaHe09a}, where multiple facilities (centers) are to be located in a metric space; for a recent overview, see the survey by \citet{CFL+21}.

-Fairness and representation are important concerns in economic design~\citep{Moul03a}.
-Issues related to proportional representation and fairness have been considered in many settings, including apportionment~\citep{Puke14a,BPP20a}, participatory budgeting~\citep{AzLe21a}, portioning~\citep{ABM19a,AAC+19a}, probabilistic voting~\citep{ALR18a}, and multi-winner voting~\citep{FSST17a,AzLe19a,Dumm84a,Dumm97a,SFF+17a}.
-Group fairness has also been examined in the context of resource allocation~\citep{BTD92a,CFS+19a,AzRe20a}. {This literature has largely focused on settings where agents have \emph{ordinal} preferences over candidates.
-Our fairness (or proportional representation) axioms take into account the additional {cardinal} information available when the candidates belong to a general metric space.
-Hence, our axioms formalize a notion of proportional representation for $m$-dimensional Euclidean space for $m>2$. } The standard fairness axioms such as proportionality of solid coalitions for ordinal preferences~\citep{AzLe19a} are too weak when applied to our spatial context.
-Naively applying them to our spatial problem also results in a reduction from our unconstrained problem to a multiwinner voting problem with an infinite number of candidates.

-{The clustering problem has natural connections with multi-winner voting~\citep{FSST17a,FSST18,PiSk21}.
-Agents and centers in the clustering context correspond to voters and candidates in multi-winner voting.
-Each agent's (voter's) preference over centers (candidates) can then be derived using the distance metric with closer centers being more preferred.
-With this view, multi-winner voting rules imply clustering solutions.
-For example, the Chamberlin–Courant rule takes agents' distances from candidates using Borda count and then implements the $k$-median objective.
-Relatedly, clustering can also be viewed as a facility location problem~\citep{FaHe09a}, where multiple facilities (centers) are to be located in a metric space; for a recent overview, see the survey by \citet{CFL+21}. }